-Concept notes must respond to one of the following research questions:
+Concept notes must respond to the following research question:

-- 1. Cash and Voucher Assistance (CVA) for Protection: How can CVA be formulated to be most impactful in achieving protection outcomes?
-When does cash for protection work, when should it be in place, and how is it best implemented to achieve intended outcomes?
-What are the longer term impacts of CVA transfers for protection, and how does the duration of those transfers impact whether or not longer-term protection outcomes are achieved? - 2.
-Displaced Indigenous and/or Other Marginalized Populations in South America: What are the types of displacement challenges indigenous and/or binational/transfronterizo populations in South America face?
-To what extent do humanitarian assistance organizations account for the specific assistance and protection challenges facing displaced indigenous and/or marginalized populations?
-Research proposals may consider a comparative piece that involves at least two indigenous communities in South America. - A. Concept notes must propose research relevant to specific PRM populations of concern.
+A. Continuity of Humanitarian Operations during the COVID-19 Pandemic:

+- What methods were used by humanitarian organizations to maintain continuity of services and operations during the pandemic? - Which methods proved to be most beneficial? - Were any populations impacted greater than others due to the new methods deployed? - Which activities/services were discontinued due to health and safety concerns, if any? - Were new services/activities created to substitute for the discontinued ones and if so, were they successful?

+• Which staff were physically present and what provisions were made for their health and safety (e.g., international staff, local staff, community volunteers)?

+Concept notes must propose research relevant to specific PRM populations of concern.
 For the purposes of this call for concept notes, this includes refugees, internally displaced persons, stateless persons, conflict victims, and vulnerable migrants.
 PRM will not review proposals for domestic research on U.S.-based assistance activities.
-Concept notes should propose humanitarian research to be conducted overseas. - B. Organizations may submit a maximum of two (2) concept notes, but only one (1) concept note per each of the topics listed above.
+Concept notes should propose humanitarian research to be conducted overseas.

+Organizations may submit a maximum of one (1) concept note.
 Any subsequent submissions received will be disqualified.
 (Note: Submissions by organizations as part of a consortium do not count toward an individual organization's submission limit.)